dotnet/docs/docs/csharp/programming-guide/classes-and-structs/properties.md

 Property accessors often consist of single-line statements that just assign or return the result of an expression.
 You can implement these properties as expression-bodied members.
 Expression body definitions consist of the `=>` symbol followed by the expression to assign to or retrieve from the property.

-Beginning with C# 6, read-only properties can implement the `get` accessor as an expression-bodied member.
+Read-only properties can implement the `get` accessor as an expression-bodied member.
 In this case, neither the `get` accessor keyword nor the `return` keyword is used.
 The following example implements the read-only `Name` property as an expression-bodied member.

 :::code language="csharp" source="./snippets/properties/Person.cs" id="ExpressionBodiedProperty":::